geekyclarkey/homeassistant/hass_projects/garage_door_module/README.md

       name: $hostname IP Address

 ```
-Once you have made the changes to your wifi details and changed the GpIO pins (if you have on the hardware) click `Save`
+Once you have made the changes to your wifi details and changed the GPIO pins (if you have on the hardware) click `Save`

 As you can see, there is an auto switch off on the open and close switches.
 This is because we want to simulate a button press.
 When you toggle the switch it will stay on for half a second then turn off again. just like the push of a button.